A selection of History games, worksheets and lesson plans.

 Life in the Trenches during World War One Simulation

 Complete with a live 'leaderboard', this simulation gets each student in role as a British soldier who joins the army in 1914.
 They have to make decisions in tough circumstances and by playing this game they learn about the conditions which soldiers lived and fought in, and the dangers they faced.
 The game comes complete with worksheet and follow-up activities.
+Part of a complete scheme of work available to ActiveHistory subscribers.

-Drake's circumnavigation - Google Earth Tour [free]
+Drake's circumnavigation - A Google Earth Study Unit

 A Google Earth tour of 32 locations, each one with a narrative summary and a link to a primary source account.
 Six differentiated worksheets are provided to accompany the resource.